TITLE 21 AGRICULTURE AND RANCHING

 (3) Is solid color with contrasting color for lettering; and

-(4) Is factory engraved with the brand owner’s name, a correct facsimile of the owner’s New Mexico registered brand, or the New Mexico Department of Agriculture milk permit number.
+(4) Is factory engraved with the brand owner’s name, a correct facsimile of the owner’s New Mexico registered brand, or the New Mexico department of agriculture milk permit number.

 B. Owners of dairy cattle may elect to use the alternative method of identifying cattle in their dairy, or other confined feeding operation in which ownership has not changed, after having received permission from the board to do so.
 The owner must first request permission to use the alternative and the board may grant that permission after confirming the owner understands the minimum requirements for the alternate form and its proper use.